-LYNCHPIN project 2012: Forests of the Sea Winner
+LYNCHPIN project 2012: Forests of the Sea becomes winner of the

-The latest and largest of these projects has been the three-year program The Making of a Symphony.
-The symphony ex Oceano – we are from the Ocean is dedicated to those whose lives are given to ocean science.
+The largest of these projects has been the three-year program The Making of a Symphony.
+The symphony ex Oceano – we are from the Ocean – the Ocean sustains us is dedicated to those whose lives are given to ocean science.

 We invite you to see the two promotion pieces and read related material about the work.

 PhD candidates Nick Roden and Robert Johnson expressed their ocean science to composer Matthew Dewey; the composer expressed that science back to them in sound.
 The work was recorded in Prague in 2013 and the symphony was broadcast on Classic FM in early 2015 – and subsequently, the second movement, the phytoplankton, had airplay several times in 2015.

 ABC Radio National – Love Song for a Changing Ocean – Off Track

 Saturday 31 October 2015 10:30AM and repeated during the Summer Program 2016.

 Listen to the composer and the scientists talk with Dr Ann Jones (view full episode).

 Two oceanographers and a composer come together to create music.
 They each have a love for the ocean.

 This music does not replace the science.
 It just expresses it differently, and importantly, it expresses the human-ness of science.
 That is, the fact that scientific endeavour is driven by humans, each with their own connection to their topic of choice.